ChrisDeFreitas/guitarjoe/README.md

 - upgraded to v.0.1.1
 - fixed bug: selecting C# Major scale, infoPnl displays D♭, E♭...; should be C#, D#; need logic to display sharp vs flat consistently
--- rewrote guitar_lib.letterCalc() because the algorithm was based on semitones -- removed guitar_lib.letterBySemis() because the the idea was wrong -- refactored code using letterBySemis() to use the new letterCalc() -- refactoring affected most operations so it is a big update
+-- rewrote guitar_lib.letterCalc() because the algorithm was based on semitones
+-- removed guitar_lib.letterBySemis() because the the idea was wrong
+-- refactored code using letterBySemis() to use the new letterCalc()
+-- refactoring affected most operations so it is a big update
 - scale and chord definition error updates
+- added Phrygian dominant scale

 ## Helpful References